 Without any reasonable argument, civil society is placed in the same category of financial risk as providers of gambling services and banking institutions.
-Without the publication of any risk analysis, as recommended by international standards in the field, NGOs are required to reporting sets of data that even profitable banks and gambling firms can hardly cope with.
+Without the publication of any risk analysis, as recommended by international standards in the field, NGOs are required to reporting the same sets of data demanded to profitable banks and gambling firms.

 Transparency of the internal structure of any NGO – status, address, membership of the Board, etc. – is already provided in Romania through the National NGO Register, which is managed by the Ministry of Justice and is publicly available at http://www.just.ro/registrul-national-ong/.